Corinna zu Sayn-Wittgenstein-Sayn: Relationship with Juan Carlos I

 It is alleged that zu Sayn-Wittgenstein-Sayn became the mistress of Spanish King Juan Carlos I in 2004.
 In April 2012, reports about her alleged relationship with the King gained significant media attention.
-In 2012, she arranged and accompanied the monarch on a safari in Botswana, a high-profile event that later attracted media and public scrutiny.
-The elephant-hunting trip she arranged came at an expense of €40,000 which was paid by Mohammed Eyad Kayali, advisor to the Saudi royal family, who, like zu Sayn-Wittgenstein-Sayn, was named in the 2016 Panama Papers as the head of 15 offshore companies.
-The King's fall, resulting in a broken hip and emergency surgery, brought increased media attention, leading to the exposure of their relationship.
+In 2012 she arranged a safari in Botswana for the monarch, and accompanied him, a high-profile event that later attracted media and public scrutiny.
+The elephant-hunting trip she arranged cost €40,000, which was paid by Mohammed Eyad Kayali, advisor to the Saudi royal family, who like zu Sayn-Wittgenstein-Sayn, was named in the 2016 Panama Papers, as the head of 15 offshore companies.
+The King fell, breaking his hip and requiring emergency surgery, which brought increased media attention and led to the exposure of their relationship.

 In 2012, King Juan Carlos transferred around €65m to her as 'a gift'.
-In 2020, zu Sayn-Wittgenstein-Sayn, resident in the United Kingdom, filed a harassment case in London, alleging that Juan Carlos had sought the return of funds following their break-up in 2012.
-In 2022, Juan Carlos won an appeal that he had immunity from those allegations relating to 2012–2014 when he was still King.
-In 2023, the High Court of England and Wales threw out the case on the grounds that it had no jurisdiction in the matter, but made no judgement as to the substance of the allegations.
+In 2020, zu Sayn-Wittgenstein-Sayn, resident in the United Kingdom, filed a harassment case in London, claiming that Juan Carlos had sought the return of funds following their break-up in 2012.
+In 2022, Juan Carlos won an appeal on the grounds that he was king at the time of the 2012–2014 events and consequently immune from prosecution.
+In 2023, the High Court of England and Wales threw out the case on the grounds that it had no jurisdiction in the matter, making no judgement as to the substance of the allegations.